Home » Articles » Holiday » Wisemans Ferry camping with your family!

 For the adults

 Definitely bring your boat, and explore this amazing river.
-Pack your waterski’s, tubes, wakeboards, or anything that sounds fun.
-This river is very tidal, and moves fast, so time your activities and make the most out of your stay.
+Pack your waterskis, tubes, wakeboards, or anything that sounds fun.
+This river is very tidal and moves fast, so time your activities and make the most out of your stay.

 A 9-hole golf course is nestled on the grounds of Del Rio, so if golf is your thing, make the most of it and bring the clubs along.
 You’ll also find a small club at Del Rio for a cold one at the end of your day, plus a cafe for that early morning coffee or a bite to eat.
-Both are open Fri-Sun.
+Both are open Friday-Sunday.

 A picnic rug is a must, to enjoy a lazy afternoon riverside with friends.
 It’s the perfect weekend getaway to celebrate something special or come during the week for a peaceful break with the family.